NENB-Hackathons/trihacks/README.md

-# Trihacks
+# ZipShip

-Trihacks, a 46 hour hacathon where we build a webside, app or bot to help with supply chain.
-Our team is comprized of Alvarito050506, Bigjango, Encoded, Nobody6502, and Nooz.
-Our idea is to make a bot that tracks what the best shipping companies are.
-We created Shipping Express, the fastest way to find the best shipping deals globaly.
+ZipShip was built in 46 hours for TriHacks.
+Our idea was to make a bot that tracks what the best shipping companies are.
+It's the fastest way to find the best shipping deals globaly.
 Using a python package, shippo, we are able to find three deals that might interest you for shipping.
 These three deals include fastest shipping, most balanced offer, and cheapest option.

+The theme of TriHacks this year was "supply chain".
+Our team is comprized of Alvarito050506, Bigjango, Encoded, Nobody6502, and Nooz.

 ## Frontend
-To run the bot, first populate `config.json` with your discord bot:
+To run the bot, first populate `./frontend/config.json` with your discord bot:

 ```
 {